 Fast-food giant Burger King is embarking on a green future by swapping out beef for more veggie options such as a new vegan chicken burger with the aim of making the menu 50% plant-based by 2031.

-In a new climate push, Burger King will be embarking on a greener future by providing more vegan and veggie meals and serving up less beef.
+In a new climate push, Burger King will be embarking on a greener future by providing more vegan Burger King options and serving up less beef.

 The fast-food giant will be ‘veganising’ classic meat dishes such as the chicken Royale burger and launching its first vegan chicken burger as part of a strategy to curb its carbon footprint.

 The chain told iNews that ‘meat-free nuggets are also in the pipeline’, indicating a huge shift towards a plant-based future.

 Furthermore, the addition of these new plant-based alternatives will mean that over time, the meat versions may be dropped as Burger King has big plans to make its menu 50% plant-based by 2031.